-The Australasian Medical Review Officers Association (AMROA) is running a one day seminar on Friday, 22 March at the Sheraton on the Park, Sydney.
+The Australasian Medical Review Officers Association (AMROA) is running a one day seminar on drug and alcohol testing at work on Friday, 22 March at the Sheraton on the Park, Sydney.

 The seminar is designed for those who want to be confident that their workplace is not impacted by alcohol and other drugs (AOD).
 Topics covered include.